jaysaurus/Co.Koa/miniSite/documentation/DMDynamicResources.md

 ## Dependency Manager
 ### Dynamic Resources

-Dynamic resources are loaded by the conventions stipulated by Co.Koa.
+Dynamic resources are loaded according to Co.Koa's conventions.
 Controllers, Services, Views and Models must all be stored in their respective folders.
 Services and Controllers must be suffixed with `Service` and `Controller` respectively.
 For example:

 ```
 ./api/controllers/TestController.js
 ./api/services/TestService.js
 ```

-while you may place unconventional js files in these locations, `co-koa-core` will neither route nor expose anything it doesn't recognise.
+while you may place unconventional js files in conventional locations, `co-koa-core` will neither route nor expose anything it doesn't recognise.
 Crucially, models are not suffixed with the word `Model` (since they represent like-for-like the real-world data you want your application to store and consume).
 It is important, therefore, that **only** models are placed inside the `./api/models` folder!

 Presently, [Services](Service.md), [Models](Model.md) and [Validators](Model.md) can be accessed dynamically via the Dependency Manager wherever it is exposed: